Last Updated on: 25th November 2023, 11:12 pm

-Most of the aloe vera plant is safe and healing for parrots.
-Aloe vera gel can heal wounds, stop feather pulling, boost immunity, treat broken nails, and soothe a parrot’s GI tract.
+The aloe vera plant is safe for parrots.
+Aloe vera gel may heal wounds, stop feather-destructive behavior, boost the immune system, treat damaged claws, and soothe the GI tract.

 How Is Aloe Vera Good for Parrots?

-Aloe vera contains Auxins and Gibberellins, hormones that promote wound healing.
-Aloe amino acids also help reduce inflammation and promote skin renewal.
+Aloe contains Auxins and Gibberellins, hormones that promote wound healing.
+The amino acids in aloe also reduce inflammation and promote skin renewal.

-This wonderful, nutrient-rich plant is good for your parrot’s external health and internal health.
-Aloe vera is a powerful “immunostimulant” that strengthens the immune system.
+This nutrient-rich plant is suitable for a parrot’s external and internal health.
+Aloe vera is an “immunostimulant” that strengthens the immune system.

-According to Science Direct, aloe vera forms the basis of a drug called “Acemannan”– a powerful immunostimulant that helps treat tumors in birds.
+According to Science Direct, aloe forms the basis of a drug called “Acemannan”– an immunostimulant sometimes used to treat tumors.

-Aloe vera taken orally can soothe your parrot’s GI tract and reduce inflammation.
-It’s also a source of vitamins A, C, and E, as well as B12, folic acid, and choline.
+Aloe vera taken orally can soothe a parrot’s GI tract and reduce inflammation.
+It also contains vitamins A, B9, B12, C, E, and choline.

 Is Aloe Vera Poisonous for Parrots?

-Aloe vera is a health-enhancing for parrots.
-That said, one small part of the aloe vera plant is mildly poisonous for parrots due to the yellow sap.
+One part of the aloe vera plant is mildly toxic for parrots due to the yellow sap.

-The yellow sap (or aloe bitters) works as a laxative, so it could be considered mildly toxic or at least potentially irritating to parrots.
-That said, the rest of the aloe plant is non-toxic for parrots.
+The yellow sap (or aloe bitters) is a laxative, so it could be considered mildly toxic or at least irritating.
+The rest of the aloe plant is non-toxic for parrots.

-- Outer green skin, which is quite tough and waxy.
+- Outer green skin, which is tough and waxy.

 - Latex is the layer between the outer green skin and the inner gel.
-This is where the yellow sap is located; this part isn’t given to parrots.
+It contains yellow sap.

 Can Parrots Eat Aloe Vera Plants?

-If you have an aloe vera plant at home, your parrot can eat it.
+If you have an aloe plant, a parrot can eat it.
 However, it’s best to prepare the aloe leaf.
 That way, you can remove the yellow sap that could cause stomach issues.

-To do this, you can peel the green waxy layer off the leaf.
+Peel the green waxy layer off the leaf.
 Then, place the leaf under running water to remove the yellow-looking sap.
-You could use a paper towel to remove this yellow sap.
+You could use a paper towel to remove the yellow sap.

-The remaining clear gel is ready to give to your parrot.
+The remaining clear gel can be given to the parrot.

 Is Aloe Vera Juice Good for Parrots?

-The “aloe vera juice” you buy in health stores is aloe gel blended into a juice.
-In other words, it’s the clear gel you’d get by peeling an aloe leaf and removing the yellow sap (see above).
+The “aloe vera juice” in health stores is aloe gel blended into a juice.
+In other words, it’s the clear gel you’d get by peeling an aloe leaf and removing the yellow sap.

-- Soothing the GI tract – This could be helpful if your parrot has digestive problems.
+- Soothing the GI tract – This could be beneficial if the parrot has digestive problems.

-- Boosting your parrot’s intake of vitamins and minerals, especially A, C, E, B12, and folic acid.
+- Increasing the parrot’s intake of vitamins A, B9, B12, C, E, and folic acid.

-- Nurturing your parrot’s immune system will help with disease prevention and recovery.
+- Boosting the immune system will assist with illness prevention and recovery.

-Some people find buying a gel or juice easier than harvesting aloe vera from their plant.
-Some gels or juices contain preservatives, so aloe vera extracted from a house plant is often slightly purer.
+Some people find a gel or juice easier than harvesting aloe vera from their plant.
+Some gels or juices contain preservatives, so aloe vera from a house plant may be purer.

 How Much Aloe Vera Juice Can I Give My Parrot?

-According to Avian Medicine, aloe gel or juice can be given in the following dose:
+According to Avian Medicine, aloe gel or juice can be given in the following doses:

 - One drop per 100g of body weight 3-5 times daily.